MINUTEMAN

 Why is it named the Double Eagle?
 The reason is pretty simple.
 The $20 Gold pieces were quickly dubbed the Double Eagle because they were twice the size and value of the famous and popular $10 Gold Eagle.

 There was no Mint in the Far West when the Gold rush began.
-The first California Gold to reach the main Mint in Philadelphia was coined into $2.50 Quarter Eagles.
+The first California gold to reach the main Mint in Philadelphia was coined into $2.50 Quarter Eagles.

-With the sheer mass of Gold arriving at the Mint, it soon became evident that a larger denomination would be required than the $2.50, $5, or $10 Gold coins.
+With the sheer mass of gold arriving at the Mint, it soon became evident that a larger denomination would be required than the $2.50, $5, or $10 gold coins.

-On March 3rd, 1849, the U.S. Congress passed a bill authorizing the production of a new $20 Gold coin, the $20 Liberty Head Double Eagle.
+On March 3rd, 1849, the U.S. Congress passed a bill authorizing the production of a new $20 Gold coin, the $20 (Coronet) Liberty Head Double Eagle.

 Three varieties of the $20 Gold Liberty Head Double Eagle were minted at five facilities, the main Mint at Philadelphia, New Orleans, Carson City, San Francisco, and Denver, during its 58-year history.